On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Existence of Asymptotic Decay Rates

 \end{theorem} \begin{proof} See Appendix \ref{app:existence}. \end{proof}

 \textbf{Remark:} A weaker result obtained in \cite{jadbabaie2013information} ensures $\brho \geq -\gamma$, with $\brho$ defined in \eqref{eq:TV_regret}.
-It can be verified that this is an implication of Theorem \ref{thm:existence}.\putqed
+It can be verified that this is an implication of Theorem \ref{thm:existence}.\putqed \\

 Theorem \ref{thm:existence} states that if AA-diffusion is executed, the beliefs on a false hypothesis $\theta$ decay exponentially almost surely, and the decay rate is constant and is the same among all agents.
 Note, however, that the decay rate may vary across $\theta$.
-This is because $\gamma = \gamma(\theta)$ is the limit pertaining to the i.i.d. products of the matrices $A^T\bR_i(\theta)$, where $\bR_i(\theta)$ is defined in terms of the $\br_{k,i}(\theta)$ --- see \eqref{eq:nu_process}.
+This is because $\gamma = \gamma(\theta)$ is the limit pertaining to the i.i.d. products of the matrices $A^{\T}\bR_i(\theta)$, where $\bR_i(\theta)$ is defined in terms of the $\br_{k,i}(\theta)$ --- see \eqref{eq:nu_process}.

-\section{Bounds on the Asymptotic Decay Rate}
+\section{\textbf{Bounds on the Asymptotic Decay Rate}}

 It is stated in \cite{Kingman} that ``pride of place among the unsolved problems of subadditive ergodic theory must go to the calculation of the constant $\gamma$".
 To the best of our knowledge, no standard machinery exists to date for this end.
-We therefore intend to make use of the special structure of the matrix $A^T\bR_i$ to obtain bounds for $\gamma$.
-But before that, we first provide some simple upper and lower bounds for general cases.
+Therefore, we make use of the special structure of the matrix $A^{\T}\bR_i$ to obtain bounds for $\gamma$ in Sections~\ref{sec:distributed_inf_case_bounds} and \ref{sec:special_cases_exact}.
+But before those, we first provide some simple upper and lower bounds that hold for the general cases.